Omegapy/My-Academics-Portfolio/MS-in-AI-Machine-and-Learning/CSC506-Design-and-Analysis-of-Algorithms/README.md

 ---
 ---

-**Program Description:**
+**Project Description:**

-The program is a Python 3.12+ terminal UI application that demonstrates the functionality of three data structures: stack, queue, and linked list.
+The project includes a Python 3.12+ terminal UI application that demonstrates the functionality of three data structures: stack, queue, and linked list.
-It also includes a complexity anazlyer, that predicts the time complexity of common operations for each data structure.
-Finally, it includes a performance comparison report that compares the predicted vs. actual operation times.
-The analysis is performed using a Jupyter notebook and the results are presented in a HTML report.
+It also includes a complexity analyzer that predicts the time complexity of common operations for each data structure.
+Finally, it includes a performance comparison report comparing predicted and actual operation times.
+The analysis is performed using a Jupyter notebook, and the results are presented in an HTML report.

 ---